 Person to Person’s mission is to provide essential services and caseworker support for anyone who requests it.
 Whether it’s a one-time request for food or clothing or ongoing support with a member of our casework team, as long as there is a need, P2P is here to help.

 P2P helps all individuals in our lower Fairfield County service area, including: Darien, New Canaan, Norwalk, Stamford, Weston, Westport, and Wilton.
 Support is given to anyone who requests it, no questions asked, no documentation needed.

-P2P was founded in 1968 following the assasination of Rev. Dr. Martin Luther King, Jr. The director of Saint Luke’s Parish in Darien, Connecticut at the time was Rev. Dr. Robert Nelson Back, who attended seminary with Dr. King.
-Dr. Back and parish member Jean Sherman talked about how caring people in Darien could respond to the assasination and express their concern about growing civil rights issues.
-Just days later, Dr. Back announced the formation of Person-to-Person and named Ms. Sherman its first Executive Director.
+P2P was founded in 1968 following the assassination of Rev. Dr. Martin Luther King, Jr. The director of Saint Luke’s Parish in Darien, Connecticut at the time was Rev. Dr. Robert Nelson Back, who attended seminary with Dr. King.
+Dr. Back and parish member Jean Sherman talked about how caring people in Darien could respond to the assassination and express their concern about growing civil rights issues.
+Just days later, Dr. Back announced the formation of Person to Person and named Ms. Sherman its first Executive Director.

 From the outset, P2P began using its resources to help those in need while educating others about the impact of poverty and injustice.